 Madrid Hop on Hop off Bus.

 The Hop on Hop off bus tours is a great way to orientate yourself with a city.
 They also provide direct access to places that public transport can not.
-Considering Madrid is the 3rd largest capital city in Europe with 3.2 million people in the city centre area, navigating Madrid with 2 kids in tow can be tricky.
-Then we set off on the blue route around the city.
-The loop of the city took us around 90 minutes to complete.
+Considering Madrid is the 3rd largest capital city in Europe with 3.2 million people in the city centre area, navigating Madrid can be time consuming.
+The Madrid city sightseeing bus does a loop of the attraction that takes around 90 minutes to complete.

 ⇒Search Vueling Spains number 1 budget airline for all your trips to Madrid⇐

 There are 2 routes to choose from.
 The blue route has 20 stops including Gran Via, Plaza de España, Templo de Debod, Teatro Real, Palacio Real, Puerta de Toledo and more.
 The Green route has 13 stops.
 Free headphones were given out so we could listen to the onboard audio guide that explained the history of the Spanish capital as we took in the Madrid landmarks.
 This is a great one day in Madrid itinerary.
-Along the way, we choose to get off the Madrid hop on hop off bus at a few different sites including the amazing Prado Museum.
-The bus runs every half house so you can spend as little as 30 minutes at each spot if you like.
+The bus runs every half-house so you can spend as little as 30 minutes at each spot if you like.
 We certainly recommend at least one day on the Hop on hop off Madrid bus

 Gran Via Madrid is known as the Spanish Broadway.
-Its a stunning wide street that conatins upmarket shops, restuartants and nightlife.
+It’s a stunning wide street that contains upmarket shops, restaurants and nightlife.
 Gran Via leads from Calle de Alcalá, close to Plaza de Cibeles, to Plaza de España.
-We stayed just 100 meters off Gran Via and enjoyed walking it everyday.
+We stayed just 100 meters off Gran Via and enjoyed walking it every day.
 Its an electric street alive with neon billboards, people heading in all directions and some of the most amazing designed building you will see.